Trump in interview says he respects Fed Chairman Powell

 - Seattle-area construction strike enters second week, with no movement at bargaining table

+The president said that the central banks of other nations are helping their governments on the trade front but the Fed is not.

-However, he said in the Thursday interview that he’s not sure that the currency should be controlled by a politician.
+“That being said, I’m not sure the currency should be controlled by a politician,” Trump said.

-Trump’s comments on Powell come after recent criticism in which the president criticized the Fed’s rate hikes, saying they were hurting his efforts to boost economic growth.
+The president’s remarks came after Treasury Secretary Steven Mnuchin on Tuesday praised Powell as a “phenomenal leader” at the Fed.

+In an interview with CNBC, Mnuchin said he respects the Fed’s independence and he believes Powell understands the need for economic growth and will therefore be careful in implementing monetary policy.